 Have the New York State English Language Arts Learning Standards changed?

-In January 2011, the Board of Regents adopted the P-12 Common Core Learning Standards for English Language Arts & Literacy, which will be implemented in schools in school year 2012-13.
+In January 2011, the Board of Regents adopted the P-12 Common Core Learning Standards for English Language Arts & Literacy, which schools began to implement in school year 2012-13.
 To learn more about the P-12 Common Core Learning Standards for ELA & Literacy, please visit the EngageNY Common Core website at

 Are the English language arts learning standards applicable to all content areas?